-The Art of People by Dave Kerpen is a book on how to increase your people’s skills and build strong and functioning social relationships.
+In The Art of People, Dave Kerpen teaches readers how to increase their people’s skills and build strong and functioning social relationships.

 - People skills start by understanding yourself first